Is your business taking advantage of all available tax credits?

 Employment Training Panel (ETP)

 The Employment Training Panel provides tax credits to offset the cost of training your staff.
-While it requires an application and approval process, it can be used to reimburse your business for the investments in training, whether provided using internal resources or using an outside company.
+Like most of these programs, you must submit an application for approval.
+Then, the resulting credits can be used to reimburse your business for the investments in training.
+This includes all training, whether provided using internal resources or using an outside company.
 In many cases, the tax credits can offset most if not all of the money you spend to improve your people and company.

 Please feel feel to contact me if I can help you identify specific tax credits from which your business may be able to benefit.